yueXiao2/Collective-cell-migration/README.md

  ## How to run it
  You will require Compucell3D 3.7.8 (Exactly this version).
 Once Compucell3D is running, open Tweat++ and open the cc3d within it.
+ ## Results of the model
+ Visualisation of the results can be found here:https://script.google.com/macros/s/AKfycbyQPNynz41PAjo912skq7CKDd-hV7NMrhFNAUL2/exec